jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
-    * Move the information stored in world_viewport and shared in minimap into the GameUIController.
+    * Move the information shared between the minimap and the world viewport into the GameUIController:
-    * Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
-    * Separate visual UI from logic simulation.
+    - Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).
     - Views implement EventSubscriber.
     - Views go ahead and add pygame surface support.